 Although you’d hope that your new left handed guitar will be in perfect playing condition when it arrives, that can often not be the case!

-Changes in humidity could have warped the neck, the strings could be too high or low, intonation could be slightly off, certain frets might buzz – the list goes on!
-This might lead you to believe that you’ve been sent a dud guitar, when in reality it just needs a couple of common tweaks.
+Changes in humidity could have warped the neck, the strings could be too high or low, the intonation could be slightly off, certain frets might buzz – the list goes on!
+This might lead you to believe that you’ve been sent a dud guitar when in reality it just needs a couple of common tweaks.

 So to ensure that your electric guitar is in the best possible playing condition it could be worth taking it to your local music store for what is known as a ‘setup’.
 You can find out more about this in my guide to guitar setups.